sweeneyde/thompson_knots/unoriented_data/README.md

 orientations have been assigned arbitrarily.
 Hence, there are multiple polynomials per unoriented link, and there might not be the same number of tree pairs in each polynomial component.

+`unoriented6_labelled.txt` and `unoriented7.txt` have each polynomial component labelled with the name of the corresponding link.
+I added these labels by hand, so it's possible there are mistakes.